freshlabs55/ting_test/README.md

 To run:
-On the command line, make sure you are in the ting_test folder Execute this to make sure chromedriver PATH is correct: export PATH=/Users/hanliemusic/chromedriver:$PATH
-Then run cucumber to execute the test.
+On the command line, make sure you are in the ting_test folder Execute this to make sure chromedriver PATH is correct: export PATH=/Users/hanliemusic/geckodriver:/Users/hanliemusic/chromedriver:$PATH Then run cucumber -p firefox or cucumber -p chrome to execute the test.